-The primary function of the Facebook group is signposting, we direct our employees to Boom!, our employee engagement platform, where they will find detailed updates and important actions.
+The primary function of the Facebook group is signposting, we direct our employees to Boom!, our employee engagement software, where they will find detailed updates and important actions.

-Naturally, Facebook won’t be right for every organisation, but before you write it off, here are 7 things that you should consider.
+Naturally, Facebook won’t be right for every organization, but before you write it off, here are 7 things that you should consider.

 Using a closed group on Facebook won’t cost you anything and it can be set up in minutes.
 All you need to do is create a closed group, add a header image and a short description explaining what the group is for.

 Your header image should be relevant to your business and should be easily identified by your employees.

 At Reward Gateway we use our Boom! logo as the image and we have the following friendly description:

 Hey!
 You've found the boom! for RG People Facebook page.
 If you're a Reward Gateway employee then press the join button now and get in on the action.
 If you're not, you're missing out!
 Head to rg.co/careers to find out how you can be a part of this awesome company.